amazon-braket/amazon-braket-sdk-python/src/braket/circuits/diagram_builders/README.md

 # Braket Circuit Drawer

-A lightweight Python module to visualize AWS Braket `Circuit` objects using Matplotlib or to export them as LaTeX (quantikz) code.
+A lightweight Python module to visualize Braket `Circuit` objects using Matplotlib or to export them as LaTeX (quantikz) code.
 Inspired by Qiskit’s `circuit_drawer`, this package supports common single-qubit gates, parameterized rotations, controlled gates (CNOT, Toffoli), multi-qubit gates, and multi-qubit measurements.

 ---